korlibs/korge/docs/korge/reference/entrypoint/index.md

 * And using KorAU can load sound and music files

 It [defines `Scene` that act as a controller](/korge/basics/scene) and a way to split the application in smaller parts.
-It uses the `AsyncInjector` from Korio as an [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) mechanism to declare dependencies to Scenes.
+It uses the `Injector` from Korio as an [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) mechanism to declare dependencies to Scenes.

 Optionally (not imposed) it can use the Korio's `Bus` for communicating different parts of the application.